-Each person receives one copy of each of their genes from their mother and one copy of each of their genes from their father.
+You inherit one copy of each of your genes from your mother and one copy from your father.
 Thus, the CYP2C19 gene is present in the body as two inherited gene copies (alleles).
-Any person could have both copies of a gene without any variants (wild-type); one copy without variants and one copy with a variant (heterozygous); both copies with the same variant (homozygous); and both copies with different variants (compound heterozygous).
-The combination of the CYP2C19 gene copies that a person has can determine how effectively clopidogrel is changed to its active form in the body and its overall effect.
+You could have both copies of a gene without any variants (wild-type, normal); one copy without variants and one copy with a variant (heterozygous); both copies with the same variant (homozygous); or both copies with different variants (compound heterozygous).
+The combination of the CYP2C19 gene copies that you have can determine how effectively clopidogrel is changed to its active form in your body and its overall effect.

 Clopidogrel responsiveness (or clopidogrel genotype) testing determines whether CYP2C19 gene variants are present.
-Careful interpretation of the results can help the healthcare provider decide the appropriate antiplatelet treatment for the person tested.
+Careful interpretation of the results can help the healthcare provider decide the appropriate antiplatelet treatment for you.

 Clopidogrel genotype testing is used to detect variation in the CYP2C19 gene that codes for one of the enzymes responsible for metabolizing clopidogrel into its active form.
-Variation in CYP2C19 is most often associated with reduced enzyme activity and decreased metabolism of clopidogrel, leading to a low level of active drug and potentially ineffective treatment for risk of blood clots.
+Variations in CYP2C19 are most often associated with reduced enzyme activity and decreased metabolism of clopidogrel, leading to a low level of active drug and potentially ineffective treatment for risk of blood clots.
 Testing for variants of the CYP2C19 gene is done to help tailor treatment for an individual (known as pharmacogenetic testing).
-Those with certain genetic variations may require an alternative therapy that would treat their condition more effectively.
+If you have certain genetic variations, you may require an alternative therapy to treat your condition more effectively.

 Clopidogrel-related genetic testing is not widely used at this time.
 Although studies have shown that CYP2C19 variation contributes to a person's responsiveness to clopidogrel, there is no agreement yet among experts on the need for the testing.
-Part of the reason is that genetic variants of CYP2C19 explain only a small proportion of the treatment response variability among people.
+Part of the reason is that genetic variants of CYP2C19 explain only some of the treatment response variability among people.

 When is it ordered?

-Clopidogrel resistance testing is primarily ordered prior to a person taking clopidogrel for the first time or during the initial treatment phase but may also be ordered when a person who is being treated with the drug has experienced either excessive blood clotting or bleeding.
+Clopidogrel resistance testing is primarily ordered prior to having you take clopidogrel for the first time or during the initial treatment phase but may also be ordered when you are being treated with the drug and have experienced either excessive blood clotting or bleeding.